 — Roya Nikkhah (@RoyaNikkhah) March 6, 2019

-During the roundtable discussion William acknowledged the challenges city is facing.
+During the roundtable discussion, William acknowledged the challenges the city is facing.
 RoyaNikkhah on Twitter reported,

 “One of the United Kingdom’s most loved seaside towns… But there obviously is a sadder side to Blackpool that we will see a bit of today and we shouldn’t attempt to skirt around this issue… Unemployment remains quite high, skilled professionals continue to leave faster than they arrive, and Blackpool has become a transitory town for many without the right employment opportunities.
 Against this backdrop, mental health issues and social problems have risen.
 And a unique problem has also arisen as a result of falling demand for tourist accommodation, which has created an oversupply of what the council now perceive to be extremely low-quality private-rented accommodation.
 Catherine and I are going to be examples of that first hand.
 And it is something that we’d like to hear a bit more about during the course of this meeting, as well as about the positive steps being taken by the community to address the issues.”